 Simple Mistakes That Can Ruin Your Credit Score

-Your credit score is a three-digit number that lenders use to assess your creditworthiness.
-It’s based on your credit history, including your payment history, credit utilisation, and length of credit history.
-A good credit score can help you qualify for loans and credit cards with lower interest rates, which can save you money in the long run.
+Your credit score is a three-digit number that lenders use to gauge your creditworthiness.
+It’s calculated from your credit history, including payment behaviour, outstanding balances, and the length of your credit accounts.
+A strong credit score can make it easier to qualify for finance and access lower interest rates, saving you money over time.

 1. Missing payments

-Missing even one payment by 30 days or more can have a significant impact on your credit score.
-Lenders view late payments as a sign that you’re a risky borrower, so they’re more likely to charge you higher interest rates or deny your credit application altogether.
+Missing even one payment that’s 30 days or more overdue can significantly damage your credit score.
+Lenders see late payments as a red flag, increasing the likelihood that you’ll either be charged higher rates or rejected for credit altogether.

-Even a single late payment can remain on your credit report for up to six years.
+A single late payment can remain on your credit report for up to six years.
+To prevent this:

 2. Maxing out your credit cards